 Alternatively, you may request the creditor or debt collector to remove all negative information regarding the debt from your credit files.
 This usually happens after settling the outstanding balances on the debt or negotiating a repayment plan.

 There are many reasons why you may fall behind in your debt payments.
 For example, you may have recently lost your job and can't fulfill all your financial obligations.
 If you're in a similar situation, you may want to find possible remedies to avoid plunging into the long-term consequences of defaulting debt payments.

 Some of the possible solutions include the following:

 If you have more than one debt, a debt management plan allows you to make a single payment through a credit counselor to cover all your unsecured debts.
 The credit counselor then distributes the payment to your creditors according to the plan.

 This option simplifies the debt payment processes and reduces the time it takes for you to become debt-free.

 A debt settlement is an agreement between a debtor and a creditor.
 In this arrangement, the creditor forgives a portion of the debt to allow the debtor to pay less than what they owe.
 Usually, the debtor makes a lump-sum payment of the settlement amount in exchange for debt clearance.

-If you've already been sued for the debt, you can start the settlement negotiation process by sending a Debt Lawsuit Settlement Letter to whoever is suing you.
+If you've already been sued for the debt, you can start the settlement negotiation process with SoloSettle, a tech-based approach to debt settlement.
+Our software sends and receives settlement offers to creditors and debt collectors until an agreement is reached.
 Keep in mind that most debt collectors are willing to settle for less than the original amount, so don't ever offer a full payment until you've discussed a settlement.

 Filing for bankruptcy is also another option for evading wage garnishment.
 This option is convenient if you have no means of paying off your debts for a long time.
 However, it affects most of your assets and tarnishes your credit.